How Students Can Use AI Without Getting Flagged?

 Usually not.
 Simple paraphrasers just swap words without fixing sentence flow or stylometric patterns.
 You need tools that adjust burstiness, perplexity and tone , like Netus’s AI Bypasser.

-Yes.
-Turnitin’s AI Writing Indicator flags content based on statistical patterns, regardless of whether it’s fully AI or edited by a human later.
-Always scan your final draft before submission.
+Turnitin’s AI Writing Indicator flags content based on statistical patterns, even if edited by a human.
+Always scan your final draft.

 A 3-step loop: